vladimir-tsyplyayev/CMS-ICQ-numbers-shop-with-SMS-payment/README.md

 login: admin
 password: admin
 ```
-3. Enter your SMS API ID from Profit-bill;
+3. Enter your SMS API ID from Profit-Bill.com

 4. Update (.CSV) the number database on the "SMS Numbers Groups" page;